0x4007/travel-stipend/memory-bank/systemPatterns.md

 2. **Alternative Data Sources**: The system can be extended to use different data sources for flights, coordinates, or cost of living.
 3. **Output Formats**: New output formats can be added beyond CSV and console table.
 4. **Sorting Options**: The command-line interface supports adding new sorting options.
+5. **Scraper Enhancements**: The web scraper can be extended with new selection strategies and UI interaction patterns.